 Municipalities with populations below 2500 are eligible for IMLA Lite.

 The benefits of this quasi-membership include the IMLA e-newsletters, the Municipal Lawyer magazine and the ability to register for an IMLA program as a member.
 This is a significant cost savings for attorneys in small communities who need CLE credits.
-IMLA Lite members will not get the right to vote or serve on the board, but will have access to the electronic version of the IMLA document service.
+IMLA Lite members will not get the right to vote or serve on the board.

 The purpose of IMLA Lite is to provide the essential services of IMLA at a budget price.
 Each state league and/or association who are members of IMLA have the opportunity to sign up for IMLA Lite.
 If a state league and/or association chooses to sign up for IMLA Lite, the league/association will pay just $50 per community (with populations less than 2500) up to a maximum cost of $3000 per year.
 For example, if you have 10 communities to sign up for IMLA Lite, then your cost is $500.
 If you have 60 communities, then your cost is $3000.
 If you have 80 communities, your cost is capped at $3000.